error_outline IMPORTANT error_outline

 At Cover-More, our International Plans provide benefits coverage for Overseas Medical and Dental Expenses incurred, including emergency repatriation and evacuation.

-All our International Plans also provide cover for over 80 adventure activities as standard, as well as two options to vary your cover (Adventure Activities and Adventure+ Activities) if your New Zealand holiday plans involved a little more adrenaline.
+All our International Plans also provide cover for 80 adventure activities as standard, as well as two options to vary your cover (Adventure Activities and Adventure+ Activities) if your New Zealand holiday plans involved a little more adrenaline.

 True travel stories: Having to shift your plans because of an earthquake